 - any part of a vehicle, with

-- the intent to commit any felony or a theft.
+- the intent to commit any felony or theft.

 Entry includes physically placing any part of the body or object connected with the body inside a vehicle.

-Most Burglary of an Automobile cases will be classified as a Class A Misdemeanor with a range of punishment of up to 1 year in county jail and up to a $4,000 fine.
-However, the range of punishment can be modified under several scenarios.
+Most burglary of an automobile cases will be classified as a Class A misdemeanor.
+The penalty could include up to 1 year in county jail and a $4,000 fine.
+However, a judge can modify the sentence under several scenarios.
 With one prior conviction for the same offense, the minimum term of confinement is enhanced to six months.
-The offense can also be enhanced to a State Jail Felony with two prior convictions for the same offense.
-One feature which makes Burglary of an Automobile unique is that, by statute, any previous case resolved with deferred adjudication probation can be treated as a conviction for enhancement purposes.
+The offense can also increase to a state jail felony with two prior convictions for the same crime.
+One feature which makes burglary of an automobile unique is that, by statute, any previous case resolved with deferred adjudication probation can be treated as a conviction for enhancement purposes.

-Many Burglary of an Automobile cases depend upon circumstantial evidence.
-For instance, it is not uncommon for a Burglary of an Automobile case to be based upon pawn tickets which were traced back to the defendant.
+Many burglary of an automobile cases depend upon circumstantial evidence.
+For instance, it is not uncommon for the case to be based upon pawn tickets that an investigation can trace back to the Defendant.
 Circumstantial evidence is legally sufficient evidence for a jury to convict a defendant.
-However, many circumstantial cases leave room to mount a successful defense.
+However, these cases leave room to mount a successful defense.

-Even when a case fails to present viable legal or factual defenses, favorable outcomes can still be attained through strategic legal representation and negotiation.
-Contact our office today to discuss how to begin approaching your Burglary of an Automobile case.
+Even when a case fails to present viable legal or factual defenses, you can still achieve favorable outcomes through strategic legal representation and negotiation.
+Contact our office today to discuss how to begin approaching your burglary of an automobile case.

 Burglary of a Building

-Burglary of a building is the same crime as burglary of a home as far as the elements involved; however, the punishment for burglary of a building is less than that of burglary of a home.
-Entering, or remaining in, a building without consent of the owner and with the intent to commit a felony, theft, or assault is burglary.
-Again, these other offenses need not be committed; there must simply be the intent to commit one of them.
+Burglary of a building is the same crime as burglary of a home as far as the elements involved.
+However, the punishment for burglary of a building is less than that of burglary of a home.
+Entering or remaining in a building without the owner’s consent and with the intent to commit a felony, theft, or assault is burglary.
+Again, these other offenses don’t actually need to be committed.
+There must simply be the intent to commit one of them.

 Burglary of a building applies to any building that is not a “habitation” as defined in the burglary of a home section.
 Burglary of a building is a state jail felony, punishable by 180 days up to 2 years in state jail and a fine of up to $10,000.